 5. In effect SBB sells two different types of ticket:

-6. Seat reservations are available, but optional, for journeys within Switzerland by express (IC) train services, but seat reservations cannot be added when booking tickets online.
+6. Seat reservations are available, but optional, for journeys within Switzerland by express (IC) train services, but seat reservations cannot be added when booking tickets online; they have to be booked separately.

 Also keep in mind that the prices you see on SBB will be in Swiss Francs (CHFs) and not euros.